kgateway-dev/kgateway/docs/content/reference/cli/glooctl_proxy.md

 ---
 ## glooctl proxy

-interact with proxy instances managed by Gloo
+interact with proxy instances managed by Gloo Edge

 ### Synopsis

-these commands can be used to interact directly with the Proxies Gloo is managing.
+these commands can be used to interact directly with the Proxies Gloo Edge is managing.
 They are useful for interacting with and debugging the proxies (Envoy instances) directly.

 ### Options